 election of any officer positions.

-2. If a vacancy occurs in the office of Vice President, Secretary, or Treasure or Director the office position shall be filled by appointment by the President with the advice and consent of the Executive Committee.
+2. If a vacancy occurs in the office of Vice President, Secretary, or Treasurer or Director the office position shall be filled by appointment by the President with the advice and consent of the Executive Committee.
 A replacement shall be elected at the next regularly scheduled election of any officer positions.

 3. Vacancy of the Chief Delegate Position shall be filled, as described in Article X